 A: Yes, it is.
 But there are some prerequisites to making that happen.
 You will need:

-A strategy that works, which you have tested personally and know how to apply effectively.
+And by this, we mean one which you have tested personally and know how to apply effectively.
 You will spend most of your time creating and refining this.
 You can learn a strategy from someone else, but you will need to personalize it to fit with your betting.

-Patience.
 It takes time to build a stable career betting on sports.
 It is a goal that most people will never achieve.
 You will need to be prepared for a dedicated journey, and will need to persevere through many challenges.

 Making a stable income from sports betting, whether full time or part time, is a much more useful goal to set than “I want to make $10 a day,” or “I want to make a million dollars this year.”